llvm/circt/docs/PyCDE/compiling.md

 ### Installing and Building with Wheels

-The simplest way to get started using PyCDE is to install it with the `pip install` command:
+The simplest way to compile PyCDE for local use is to install it with the `pip install` command:

 ```
 $ cd circt